Content from Introducing the Shell

 Searching files

-We’ll search for strings inside of our fastq files.
 Usually, it’s best to minimize the number of copies of data so there’s a single “source of truth” to reference.
-For this workshop, we’re going to have you make a link to the files in your home directory.
+If the data is available in /broad/hptmp/computing_basics/untrimmed_fastq, we’re going to have you make a link to the files in your home directory.
 Soft links (using ln -s) can be thought of as an alias or shortcut to data at a different physical location.

 BASH